Closed-eye hallucination

 Closed-eye hallucinations and closed-eye visualizations (CEV) are hallucinations that occur when one's eyes are closed or when one is in a darkened room.
-They can be a form of phosphene.
+They should not be confused with phosphenes, perceived light and shapes when pressure is applied to the eye's retina, or some other non-visual external cause stimulates the eye.
 Some people report CEV under the influence of psychedelics; these are reportedly of a different nature than the "open-eye" hallucinations of the same compounds.
-Similar hallucinations that occur due to loss of vision are called visual release hallucinations.
+Similar hallucinations that occur due to loss of vision are called "visual release hallucinations".

 Levels of CEV perception

 There are five known levels of CEV perception which can be achieved either through chemical stimuli or through meditative relaxation techniques.
 Level 1 and 2 are very common and often happen every day.
-It is still normal to experience level 3, and even level 4, but only a small percentage of the population does this without psychedelic drugs, meditation or extensive visualization training.
+It is still normal to experience level 3, and even level 4; however, only a small percentage of the population does this without psychedelic drugs, meditation or extensive visualization training.

 Level 1: Visual noise

-The most basic form of CEV perception that can be immediately experienced in normal waking consciousness involves a seemingly random noise of pointillistic light/dark regions with no apparent shape or order.
+The most basic form of CEV perception that can be immediately experienced in normal waking consciousness involves a seemingly random noise of pointillistic light or dark regions with no apparent shape or order.

 This can be seen when the eyes are closed and looking at the back of the eyelids.
 In a bright room, a dark red can be seen, owing to a small amount of light penetrating the eyelids and taking on the color of the blood it has passed through.
 In a dark room, blackness can be seen or the object can be more colourful.
-But in either case it is not a flat unchanging redness/blackness.
-Instead, if actively observed for a few minutes, one becomes aware of an apparent disorganized motion, a random field of lightness/darkness that overlays the redness/blackness of closed eyelids.
+In either case, it is not a flat unchanging redness/blackness.
+Instead, if actively observed for a few minutes, one becomes aware of an apparent disorganized motion, a random field of lightness or darkness that overlays the redness or blackness of closed eyelids.

 For a person who tries to actively observe this closed-eye perception on a regular basis, there comes a point where if they look at a flat-shaded object with their eyes wide open, and try to actively look for this visual noise, they will become aware of it and see the random pointillistic disorganized motion as if it were a translucent overlay on top of what is actually being seen by their open eyes.

 When seen overlaid onto the physical world, this CEV noise does not obscure physical vision at all, and in fact is hard to notice if the visual field is highly patterned, complex, or in motion.
 When active observation is stopped, it is not obvious or noticeable, and seemingly disappears from normal physical perception.
-Individuals suffering from visual snow see similar noise but experience difficulty blocking it from conscious perception.
+Individuals suffering from visual snow syndrome see similar noise but experience difficulty blocking it from conscious perception.